anujshah108/smallTokenProject/README.md

 ----

-*When doing the function call on the frontend - succesful transactions will be alerted with a succesful message and all errors will be alerted with an error message.*
+*When doing the function call on the frontend - successful transactions will be alerted with a successful message and all errors will be alerted with an error message.*

 ----
 ## Installation